-At an assumed initial public offering price of \$25.50 per share, purchasers of shares of Class A Common Stock in the Offerings will incur immediate and substantial dilution of \$21.69 per share in the net tangible book value of their purchased shares of Class A Common Stock.
+Based on the initial public offering price of \$24.00 per share, purchasers of shares of Class A Common Stock in the Offerings will incur immediate and substantial dilution of \$20.17 per share in the net tangible book value of their purchased shares of Class A Common Stock.
 See "Dilution."
 Investors may also experience additional dilution as a result of shares of Common Stock being issued in connection with future business acquisitions and as a result of the issuance and exercise of employee stock options.
 See "Management -- Stock Incentive Plan," "Certain Transactions -- Employee Benefit Agreement" and "Shares Eligible for Future Sale."